madflanderz/eslint-plugin-makestyles/docs/rules/makestyles-with-name.md

 # This rule ensures that a name is used inside material uis makeStyles function. (makestyles-with-name)

-This rule helps to ensure developer does not forget to add a `name` to `makeStyles` function.
+This rule helps to ensure the developer does not forget to add a `name` option to [makeStyles] function.

 ## Rule Details